bsingley/ask-my-dog/README.md

 * **Trainer notes:** Brief objective explanation of dog behavior below each reply
 * **Replay last question:** Re-runs the previous question with updated settings
 * **Easter eggs:** Four hidden triggers that override AI behavior and unlock achievement banners
+* **About tab:** Version number, feedback link, Venmo tip link, privacy policy and terms of use

 ---